Black Friday Scams to Watch For

 For over 11 years, SafeWise experts have conducted independent research and testing to create unbiased, human reviews.
 Learn how we test and review.

-Last year, Black Friday shoppers broke records with over $9 billion spent in one day—and that’s just what was spent online.
-Even though holiday shopping may be slowing down this year, consumers are still spending—with Adobe Analytics reporting $95 billion already spent since October 1.
+Last year, Black Friday shoppers broke records with nearly $10 billion spent in one day—and a majority of that was spent online.
+Even though worries about the economy may slow down holiday shopping this year, consumers are still spending—and Adobe Analytics predicts over $240 billion for this holiday's spending nationwide.

 But where there’s online shopping, there’s also scams.
 Black Friday and Cyber Monday are prime opportunities for scammers to strike.
 To make sure your hard-earned money doesn’t end up in a Scrooge’s hands, we’ve been on the lookout for Black Friday scams.
 Here are scams to watch out for and tips to spot them before you click BUY.